Sumo Logic ahead of the packRead article

 If your organization uses, say, G Suite for example, and has other SaaS tools, it will certainly need a solution that both secures them and gives you visibility and control over them; you will need a solution that can do more than CASB.

-While CASBs do add value to your existing security infrastructure, they should not be treated as your first line of defence.
+While CASBs do add value to your existing security infrastructure, they should not be treated as your first line of defense.
 You can use this solution to augment your existing security infrastructure.

 When it comes to securing your SaaS apps, ensuring full visibility of what is going on within your cloud should be your top priority.
 With Sumo Logic Cloud SIEM, you can have an integrated view across your hybrid and multi cloud infrastructure.
 A cloud-native tool is better for SaaS and extends beyond it, to ensure maximum protection.